-A variety of voluntary practices are employed in the fishery to assist with seabird bycatch mitigation, including the use of dyed bait and offal management strategies.
+A variety of voluntary practices are employed in the fishery to assist with seabird bycatch mitigation, including the use of dyed bait, offal management strategies, and line weighting.
 The charter fleet of large tuna longline vessels sets a voluntary limit on total incidental mortality of "at risk" seabirds as part of their code of practice.